flytzen/blog/_posts/2019-08-14-ai-will-fundamentally-change-software.md

 - A business process is a business process.
 *No, it's not.
 AI allows many business process to be completely re-defined or eliminated.*

-- You still need to build - and know how to build - all the resilience and scale and micro services and database and so on.
+- I still need to build - and know how to build - all the resilience and scale and micro services and database and so on, all that AI doesn't remove the need for that.
 *True - but it's no longer enough and you may find yourself being really good at solving the wrong problem.*

 - Real people don't want to [make some change you can't imagine should change].